dsadaka/opengraph/README.md

 ## Dependencies

+Install before attempting to run
--   Ruby 3.2.3 - Installed by you before attempting to run using your favorite ruby version manager (I use RVM)
+-   Ruby 3.2.3 -  using your favorite ruby version manager (I use RVM)
--   Rails 7.1.3.4 - Installed by bundler
 -   Postgresql - I used 12.18 but anything above version 9.0 should work

--   Bundler 2.5.9
+Installed by bundle install (below)
+-   Rails 7.1.3.4 - Installed by bundle install

 ## Setup